mirzachi/android-rro/README.md

 # android-rro

-Research and analysis of the Runtime Resource Overlay (RRO) mechanism in Android.
+This repository is a collection of diagrams and other resources that explain the internals of the Android´s Runtime Resource Overlay (RRO) mechanism.